standard-for-public-code/standard-for-public-code/criteria/understandable-english-first.md

 * There SHOULD be no acronyms, abbreviations, puns or legal/non-English/domain specific terms in the codebase without an explanation preceding it or a link to an explanation.
 * Documentation SHOULD aim for a lower secondary education reading level, as recommended by the [Web Content Accessibility Guidelines 2](https://www.w3.org/WAI/WCAG21/quickref/?showtechniques=315#readable).
 * Providing a translation of any code, documentation or tests is OPTIONAL.

-## Why this is important

-* Makes the codebase and what it does understandable for a wider variety of stakeholders in multiple contexts.
-* Helps with the discoverability of the codebase.
-* Can help you meet the [European Union accessibility directive](https://ec.europa.eu/digital-single-market/en/web-accessibility), which requires most public sector information to be accessible.
-* Language that is easy to understand lowers the cost of creating and maintaining translations.

 ## What this does not do